forestryio/forestry.io/hugo/content/blog/why-we-created-a-git-backed-content-manager.md

 ### Everything Lives in Git

-Automatic deployment is a crucial part of efficiently maintaining a static site, and the easiest way to take advantage of the readily available deployment tools is to **put your site in a git repository**.
+Automatic deployment is a crucial part of efficiently maintaining a static site, and the easiest way to take advantage of the readily available deployment tools is to **put your site in a Git repository**.
 This makes it simple for deployment tools to retrieve your code in order to build your static site and deploy it to your webserver.

 ## Storing Content in Version Control

-Because a static site doesn’t run any code on the webserver, only static files, content **must** be updated by committing changes to the site’s git repository.
+Because a static site doesn’t run any code on the webserver, only static files, content **must** be updated by committing changes to the site’s Git repository.
 While this may seem llimiting at first, it can offer some distinct advantages.

 ### Code and Content Live Together